shufflingB/rn_draggable_swipeable_list_example/README.md

 ## Intro

 This is an ios app that demonstrates handling of both draggable and swipeable rows within a list in a way similar to how apps on ios, such as Mail and Reminders do.
-I put it together as a learning exercise because I couldn't find anything existing that did what I was after.
+I put it together as a learning exercise because I couldn't find anything existing that handled the default action animation correctly.

 ![Dragging](assets/dragging_row_animation.png)![Swiped_open](assets/swiped_open_action_menu.png)![Default](assets/default_action_animation.png)